 Mary Lou Rumble

 I became a resident of Richmond Hill when I married Richard Rumble on a snowy day in January 2017 at St. James’s Episcopal Church.
 St. James’s has been central to my life since I came to Richmond in 1993.
 Because of Richard I became acquainted with Richmond Hill and signed on for RUAH XII in 2013.
 I have been blessed with family.
 Closest to my heart are my grown sons: Dylan and Brendan.
-I am currently working at a law firm primarily speaking with veterans that want to file medical malpractice claims.
+I retired last summer from working at a law firm primarily speaking with veterans that want to file medical malpractice claims.

 I first set foot on the property of Richmond Hill as a college volunteer in 1988.
 Since that time, I have attended and organized numerous retreats and served on Richmond Hill’s Council/Board (2012-2018) and as Treasurer (2015-2018).
 In 2018, I sensed God desired me to serve Richmond Hill in a new way—on staff as its Administrator.
 The shift to this non-residential role required me to step away from my nine years of service as Executive Director of the Richmond Christian Leadership Initiative (RCLI).
 I share northside life with my wife, Amy, a Chaplain at Bon Secours, and my two children.

 I’ve been at Richmond Hill since 2008.
 A former council member asked if I could help out part-time to get the donor database up to date.
 I hope to be finished in about five years.
 I currently serve full-time as the Development Director, maintaining the donor database, acknowledging gifts, researching and writing grants, and helping out where needed.